chjome/DataAnalytics/README.md

     - All files for the project are not posted by proffessor request, this is just the graphical user interface portion.
     - The full program allows the creation of multiple chatboxes with unique usernames.
 Each chatbox has access to one chatroom that logs the messages, new chatbox users and leaving chatbox users.

+3. Simple ASCII Turn Based Adventure
+    - Programming Language: C++
+    - Simple turn based game that tracks player and enemy positions on a grid and simulated a battle on collision.